by Texas Homesteader ~

-Although the piece I wrote was meant to inspire those wanting to live a more Zero-Waste Life by starting with a few easy baby steps, I worry that they might instead feel defeated before they even begin by reading the snarky comments of others who may have been on the simple-life journey for longer.
+Although the piece I wrote was meant to inspire those wanting to live a more Zero-Waste Life by starting with a few easy baby steps, I worry that they might instead feel defeated before they even begin by reading some of the snarky comments of others who may have been on their simple-life journey for longer.

 And the internet apparently makes folks feel comfortable saying things to people they’d certainly never say in person.
 Aaaaahhhh the empowerment they must feel in their anonymity…

-Wouldn’t the world be a beautiful place if we’d celebrate accomplishments of others instead of thumbing our noses & saying “I do more!” (smh)
+Wouldn’t the world be a beautiful place if we’d celebrate accomplishments of others instead of thumbing our noses & saying “I do more than you!” (smh)

 But here’s the important part of the message that I hope is clear: Please, when you’re reading someone’s thoughts – especially those who are just beginning to make changes – please remember that we’re all in different places in our journey.